Waste Management hires first chief digital officer from within

 Fish initially announced plans to hire a chief technology officer during the company's Q1 earnings call in April.
 During a May interview with Waste Dive, he said the ideal candidate didn't necessarily have to come from within the industry and that an understanding of routing and logistics would be more important.
 This focus on technology continued during the company's Q2 earnings call in July, and as of late September, Fish said the search process had essentially concluded.

 When Fish or other Waste Management executives talk about technology, they often focus on route optimization and automation.
 Like many companies, Waste Management now has cameras in every truck, as well as its own proprietary Service Delivery Optimization routing software.
 Earlier in the year, the company's vice president of collection and fleet operations said his team had "just scratched the surface of the information we'll eventually be able to get."
-As for automation, the company plans to roll out pilots at closed sites within the next year following successful trials with two Volvo prototypes.
+As for automation, the company plans to roll out pilots at closed sites within the next year.

 All the discussion of "big data" and automation comes as the industry seeks to move beyond its more traditional image.
 As fleet technology advances rapidly, newcomers such as Rubicon Global or Recycle Track Systems have made their systems a key selling point over the larger players.
 In many ways, their marketing tactics and business models bear more similarities to the tech world than the waste world.
 Waste Management's move to hire the first chief digital officer among its publicly traded competitors may reflect both a desire for internal optimization as well as a recognition of the need to keep pace with business trends which are larger than the waste and recycling industry.